sowada23/Defense-AI-Assurance-Reviewer/README.md

 ### `outputs/`

 Stores generated experiment outputs.
-These files can be regenerated by running `compare_reviewers.py`.
+The current local workspace includes two saved Ollama run folders:

+- `outputs/llama3.1-8b-test-run2-2/`: English corpus run with `llama3.1:8b`.
+- `outputs/20260504T151137Z_ollama_llama3.1-8b/`: Japanese corpus run with `llama3.1:8b`.

+The `outputs/` directory is listed in `.gitignore`, so newly generated outputs are treated as local experiment artifacts unless they are explicitly force-added.

 ### `report.md`

 Short project report covering the motivation, relationship to The AI Scientist, dataset, rubric, method, experiment, limitations, safety boundary, future work, and citations.

+### `tests/`

+Contains unit tests for schema validation, JSON repair behavior, language-specific metadata, output run folder creation, and run metadata construction.

+### `requirements.txt`

+Lists optional Python packages for cloud LLM providers and test/development workflows.
+Mock mode and Ollama mode only use the Python standard library from this repository.

 ### `external/AI-Scientist/`

-Local reference copy of The AI Scientist project.
+Local reference copy of The AI Scientist project, configured as a git submodule in `.gitmodules`.
 This proof of concept does not need to modify those files.
 The relevant conceptual reference is the Automated Reviewer flow in:

 ```text
 external/AI-Scientist/ai_scientist/perform_review.py